soluble-io/soluble-mediatools/docs/video-conversion-service.md

 source: Video/ConversionService.php

-The ==Video\ConversionService== acts as a wrapper over ffmpeg and helps with video conversions, clipping...
+The ==Video\ConversionService== acts as a wrapper over ffmpeg and helps with video conversions, clipping, filters...
+It relies on the reliable [symfony/process](https://symfony.com/doc/current/components/process.html) component, exposes an immutable api for conversion parameters and makes debugging easier with clean exceptions.
+You can also inject any psr-3 compatible logger.

 ### Overview

 ```php